gaznafis007/font-grouper-client/README.md

-Below is a well-structured `README.md` for your completed FontGrouper project, incorporating the provided requirements, repository links, live link, and server link.
-It includes setup instructions, project overview, features, and deployment details, ensuring clarity for users and contributors.

----

 # FontGrouper

 FontGrouper is a web application for uploading, managing, and grouping TrueType Font (TTF) files.
 It features a responsive React.js frontend styled with Tailwind CSS and a Core PHP backend with a MySQL database.
 The application allows users to upload TTF fonts, create font groups, and manage them through an intuitive single-page interface.